 The wrong choice of programming technology can result in issues with debugging, documenting, bug fixing, and productivity.
-Such issues that stem from poor performance and customer dissatisfaction result in losses for the business.
+Such problems that stem from poor performance and customer dissatisfaction result in losses for the business.

 It is important to note that ‘profitability’ & ‘productivity’ are the two keywords that drive successful businesses.
-Ruby-on-Rails is an open source full-stack web application framework that allows app developers to build a variety of business web-based software in the most cost-effective manner within short durations.
+Ruby-on-Rails is an open source full-stack web application framework that allows app developers to build a variety of business web-based software cost-effectively within short durations.

 The framework leverages the Model/View/Controller (MVC) architecture pattern.
 Ruby-on-Rails framework is based on principles like“Convention over Configuration” (CoC), and “Don’t Repeat Yourself” (DRY).
 CoC is a software design paradigm that boosts developer productivity.
 The DRY principle allows the application of the agile methodology in the development process.